 (A) a humorous and ironic take on typical marriage vows.

-(B) a reflection of their affections for Guess and Squeezer.
+(B) a reflection of their affection for Guess and Squeezer.

 (C) a sign of the prospective instability in their marital bliss.